Large Language Model Sourcing: A Survey: Sourcing from Model Structures

 \section{Sourcing from Model Structures}

-Sourcing from model structures in large language models involves identifying and analyzing how different architectural components, such as specific layers and attention heads, contribute to generated outputs.
-This approach is crucial for understanding the black box problem of LLMs.
-By tracing model outputs back to specific architectural components, this methodology provides precise pathways for model optimization, enables enhanced model safety through targeted interventions, and establishes a solid technical foundation for accountability and regulatory compliance in high-risk applications.
+Sourcing from model structures in LLMs involves identifying and analyzing how different architectural components, such as specific layers and attention heads, contribute to generated outputs.
+This approach is instrumental in addressing the inherent opacity of LLMs.
+By mapping model behaviors back to granular architectural elements, including attention mechanisms, feed-forward networks (FFNs), or specific parameter clusters, this methodology facilitates precise model optimization and enables enhanced safety through targeted interventions.
+Furthermore, it establishes a rigorous technical framework for accountability and regulatory compliance in critical applications.
+As shown in Fig.~\ref{fig:structure-sourcing}, research in this area diverges into posterior-based and prior-based approaches.
+Posterior-based methods retrospectively analyze activation trajectories, parameter gradients, or behavioral fingerprints to infer the structural elements responsible for specific model responses.
+Conversely, prior-based methods proactively embed traceable markers into network layers or attention heads during the design phase to enable direct structural attribution.

-This chapter provides a systematic review of sourcing from model structures, encompassing several key facets: the definition of the task, relevant datasets and evaluation protocols, methodologies, and an outlook on future research.
-The aim is to thoroughly clarify the foundational concepts, critical techniques, and potential pathways for advancement in this field, thereby offering valuable insights and direction for both academic research and real-world applications.